-The best speed attained during the three flights is used for classification.
-In case of a tie, to separate the fliers, the second best speed, and if still a tie, the third best speed is used.

-The first three positions are subject to rechecking of the declared model aircraft characteristics.
+- a) The best speed attained during the three or four flights is used for classification.
+In case of a tie, to separate the fliers, the second best speed, and if still a tie, the third best speed is used. - b) The three first positions are subject to rechecking of the declared model aircraft characteristics.

-4.1.18.
-International team classification
+4.1.19.
+Team Classification

 To establish the national team scores for the team classification, add together the best speed attained by each individual member of the team.
 In a case of a team tie, the team with the lower sum of place numbers, given in order from the top, wins.
-If still equal, the best individual placing decides.
+If still equal, then the best individual placing decides.